On the sum of $L1$ influences: A corollary on maximal deviation of cut-value of graphs

-\section{A Corollary on Maximal Deviation of Cut-value of Graphs}
+\section{A corollary on maximal deviation of cut-value of graphs}

-In this section we use a very special case of our original theorem to reprove a theorem of Erd\"{o}s et al. \cite{erdos} on the maximum discrepancy of cut-values in graphs.
-In a graph $G=(V,E)$, by $S^c$ we denote $V\setminus S$ and we write $u \sim v$ if and only if $(u,v) \in E$.
+In this section we use a special case of Theorem \ref{th:1} to give a new proof of a theorem of Erd\H{o}s et al. \cite{erdos} on the maximum discrepancy of cut-values in (unweighted) graphs.
+Given $S\subseteq V$ a vertex subset of a graph $G=(V,E), $ we denote $V\setminus S$ by $S^c$ and we write $u \sim v$ if and only if $(u,v) \in E$.

 \begin{definition} For any graph $G=(V,E)$ and $0 \leq p \leq 1$ the cut-deviation $D_p(G)$ is the maximum over all cuts $(S, V\backslash S)$ of the discrepancy between the cut-value $\left| E(S,S^c)\right|$ and the expected cut-value $p |S| (|V|-|S|)$ (where we choose each edge independently with probability $p$), i.e.,